Kamuish/rues/README.md

-# rues - real valued genetich algorithms in python
+# rues - real valued genetic algorithms in python

 ## What is it ?